maitri-dalvi/maitri-dalvi/README.md

 - 👋 Hi, I’m Maitri
-- 👀 I’m interested in Web Development as of now.
-- 🌱 Currently learning JavaScript.
 - ⚡ I love to bring ideas to life through code.

 🌟 Currently exploring the vast universe of software development, I'm eager to contribute to open source projects and collaborate with the coding community 🤝.
 My journey involves learning, coding, and continuously pushing the boundaries of my skills 📚.